mintoolkit/mint/README.md

 ### Debugging Using the `debug` Command

-The current version of the `debug` command is pretty basic and it lacks a number of useful capabilities.
-It will help you debug containers running in Docker or Kubernetes (use the `--runtime` flag and set it to `k8s` if you need to debug a container in Kubernetes).
+Most users should run the `debug` command in the interactive mode, which can be done by executing the main app (`mint`) without any parameters.
+The interactive mode shows you the commands and their flags.
+It also helps you interactively select many important `debug` command flag values (e.g., target container, namespace, pod).

+The current version of the `debug` command supports multiple container runtimes: `docker`, `podman`, `kubernetes` and `containerd`.

+Use the `--runtime` flag to explicitly select your target container runtime.
+By default, the flag value is set to `auto` and the command will try to auto-detect the installed runtime(s).
+If the auto-select isn't picking up your installation set the flag explicitly.

-By default the `debug` command will provide you with an interactive terminal when it attaches the debugger side-car image to the debugged target container.
-Future versions will allow you to have different interaction modes with the target.
+By default the `debug` command will provide you with an interactive terminal when it attaches the debuging sidecar image to the target container.
+The interactive terminal will allow you navigate the target container filesystem as if you were connected to the target container.
+To disable this behavior set `--run-as-target-shell` to `false`.

+Other default behavior:

+* The debugging sidecar container runs as a privileged container by default.
+To disable the behavior set `--run-privileged` to `false`.
+* The environment variables from the target container (defined at the container image/spec level) will be loaded into the debugging sidecar container.
+For now, this is only implemented for `k8s`.
+To disable the behavior set `--load-target-env-vars` to `false`.

+#### Podman Runtime

+Depending on how the Podman container runtime is installed and if you are using Podman Desktop you may need to start Podman services to expose the API the `debug` command is using.
+Right now it's your responsibility, but the future versions will auto-start the Podman service.

+Here's what you'll need to do:

+1. Start the service (it can be done with a unix socket too): `podman system service --time=0 tcp://localhost:8899`
+2. Provide the same connection string to the `debug` command using the global `--crt-connection` flag: `mint --crt-connection tcp://localhost:8899 debug --runtime podman --target YOUR_CONTAINER_NAME_OR_ID`

+#### ContainerD Runtime

+You'll be able to use the ContainerD runtime only on Linux.
+At this point in time it's not possible to run the `debug` command on Macs with `Lima`, `Finch` or similar Mac options.

 #### The Debug Images